ory/docs/docs/use-cases/gdpr.md

 sidebar_label: GDPR compliance
 ---

-## Use case:

 ## How Ory Network helps you to be GDPR compliant

-With the option of hosting personal data on EU based servers and with Ory's dedication to upholding the highest standards in data protection, adopting Ory Network as your identity management solution represents a big step towards becoming GDPR compliant.
+Adopting Ory Network as your identity management solution represents a big step towards becoming GDPR compliant.
+Ory is dedicated to upholding the highest standards in data protection and also provides you with the option of hosting personal data on EU based servers.

 The following GDPR checklist provides an overview of how Ory Network can bring you closer to overall GDPR compliance.

 ### GDPR checklist